-No, method body wash is not suitable for people with sensitive skin.
-The product contains drying agents like sulfates and alcohols that can aggravate skin sensitivity.
+No, Method body wash is not suitable for people with sensitive skin.
+The product contains drying agents like sulfates and alcohol that can aggravate skin sensitivity.
 People with skin sensitivity skip buying the product due to the presence of irritants like Propanediol and Ammonium Chloride.
 Citric Acid can be harsh on the skin and cause redness.

 To begin with, take a look at the main surfactant used in the formula, Sodium Lauryl Sulfate, also known as SLS.
 The chemical is known to cause severe eye irritation and dryness of the skin.
 The product contains concentrated fragrances that can be sensitive to people with fragrance allergies.
 Tetrasodium GLDA is linked to developmental and reproductive toxicity.